binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

 ### Infrastructure and Configuration Management

-You will need to weigh the life of your project/product against the cost of codifying parts of your infrastructure and configuration.
+You will need to weigh up the life of your project/product against the cost of codifying parts of your infrastructure and configuration.
 In most cases projects will benefit from some initial outlay in this, the pay off will usually be realised reasonably quickly.

 ### AWS